 For some, the transition from A-level to degree work can feel a bit of a shock to the system – long gone are the days of teachers chasing you for coursework or homework.

 This article on our sister site The Uni Guide runs through some of the key differences between college or sixth form and uni.

 Although you'll likely hear many students echoing the sentiment that 'first year doesn't count', it's important to use this time to help you get into the flow of things, so that you're prepared for the rest of uni.

-If you're looking for ways to get organised, try using TSR's Study Planner tool to create your very own study timetable, or downloading some helpful apps to help you organise your study time.
+If you're looking for ways to get organised, try using TSR's Study Planner tool to create your very own personalised study timetable.

 Managing your money